fmccastro/nmpc_code/README.md

 # MSc thesis code

-This repo contains the code that supports the development of a master thesis on the development of a real-time nonlinear model predictive control based method to safely guide and control a wheeled mobile robot on rough, uneven terrain.
-Optimal path planning methods are also explored.
+This repo contains the code that supports the development of a master thesis on the development of a **real-time nonlinear model predictive control based method to safely guide and control a wheeled mobile robot on rough, uneven terrain**. **Optimal path planning** methods are also explored.

 The [acados](https://github.com/acados/acados) library provided key methods to effectively deliver control algorithms that meet stringent real-time requirements.
+On the other hand, [CasADi](https://github.com/casadi/casadi) provided efficient symbolic nonlinear constrained optimization methods to generate optimal path planning algorithms.

 Python3.8 is the code based language.